National Lung Cancer Audit

 The latest annual report was published in December 2013.
 This includes patients first seen between 1 January 2012 and 31 December 2012.

-The next annual report will be published in December 2014
+The next annual report will be published on 3 December 2014 for patients first seen between 1 January 2013 and 31 December 2013.

 Access the audit reports